kleinschmidt/StreamModels.jl/DESIGN.md

 # `@formula`

 1. Parse and lower formula.
-2. Create terms (using `Terms.Deferred` where leaf symbols are encountered and generating anonymous functions for function terms).
+2. Create terms (using `Terms.Eval` where leaf symbols are encountered and generating anonymous functions for function terms).

 # Combine with data

+2. Perform a sweep through the data, computing invariants of the data that are necessary but not part of teh schema (e.g., unique values for categorical terms, min/max for splines)
+    * Sweep through terms, and based on the term and the schema (to get data type) create summarizers for terms that need them and store in `schema.metadata`.
+    * For each row, call `update!(schema, term, datarow)` to update stats.
+    * When finished with the data, sweep through all terms and convert `Deferred` terms into concrete terms (`Categorical` etc.)

 1. Eval deferred terms based on data schema.
 This might require updating the schema with, e.g., levels of categorical variables or min/max for splines.